As winter fades, area high school spring sports heat up

 On the opposite end, Foxboro baseball will be going ahead this season with just a varsity and junior varsity program due to low numbers.

 Lacrosse, boys volleyball and outdoor track also are beginning practices.
-The spring seasons will see their first competitions on March 31, with the exception of golf, which will start on March 28.
+The spring seasons saw their first competitions on Wednesday, with the exception of golf, which started on Monday.